From ANN to BNN: Inferring Reionization Parameters using Uncertainty-aware Emulators of 21-cm Summaries: Summary and Discussion

+For this work, we have used coeval cubes at redshift of $\bm{z=7}$ instead of lightcone cubes due to the limitation of computational resources to generate the training dataset for the lightcones.
+We will explore the effect of the redshift evolution of the bispectrum to constrain the reionization parameters in future work.
+Furthermore, we developed the emulators for a specific inside-out reionization model used in \texttt{ReionYuga}.
+One of the drawbacks of the emulator-based inference pipeline is that emulators trained on a specific reionization model will make biased inference when applied to reionization models based on different astrophysical assumptions.
+Therefore, changing the reinoization model requires retraining the emulators on the training data generated using that particular model.
+The computational cost of the training will depend on the number of parameters of the model.

-For this work, we have used coeval cubes at redshift of $z=7$ instead of lightcone cubes due to the limitation of computational resources to generate the training dataset for the lightcones.
-Furthermore, we assume that the signal is obtained by removing the effects of foreground contamination, and it does not contain any residual foreground effects.
-However, we have included the sample variance and telescopic noise for the SKA-LOW-like telescope for $ 1000$ hr of observation for both the power spectrum and the bispectrum in our study, and assume that other systematics effects are removed from the signal.
-This is a simplified assumption, so covariance would be higher than what we have assumed in this work.
-In future works, we plan to include the effects of lightcone, residual foreground, along with cosmic variance, and study their effects on the estimation of the reionization parameters using BNN-based bispectrum emulator.
+In this work, we assume that the signal is obtained after removing the effects of foreground contamination and does not contain any residual foreground.
+However, we have included the sample variance and telescopic noise for the upcoming SKA-LOW telescope for $\bm{1000}$ hr of observation for both the power spectrum and the bispectrum in our study, and assume that other systematics effects are removed from the signal.
+This is a simplified assumption, so a more realistic covariance would be larger than what we have assumed in this work.
+In future works, we plan to include the effects of lightcone, residual foreground, along with cosmic variance, and study their effects on the estimation of the reionization parameters using a BNN-based bispectrum emulator.